 In the last level, it introduces letters X and Z to the players and teaches them how to type capital letters with the “shift” key, and touch type the apostrophe, slash and period.

-Related: While your kids learn how to type, let your kids learn coding and give their newly learned finger skills some hands-on practice.
+Related: While your kids learn how to type, let your kids learn what is coding and give their newly learned finger skills some hands-on practice on Coding Websites for Kids.

 3. Turtle Diary